pricingassistant/mrq/docs/command-line.md

  - `--mongodb_jobs, --mongodb`: MongoDB URI for the jobs, scheduled_jobs & workers database.
 Defaults to **mongodb://127.0.0.1:27017/mrq**.
  - `--mongodb_logs` :MongoDB URI for the logs database."0" will disable remote logs, "1" will use main MongoDB.
 Defaults to **1**
  - `--mongodb_logs_size`: If provided, sets the log collection to capped to that amount of bytes.
- - `--no_mongodb_ensure_indexes`: If provided, skip the creation of MongoDB indexes at worker startup.
  - `--redis`: Redis URI.
 Defaults to **redis://127.0.0.1:6379**.
  - `--redis_prefix`: Redis key prefix.
 Defaults to "mrq".
  - `--redis_max_connections`: Redis max connection pool size.
 Defaults to **1000**.